The Philosophy of Jessicurl's Ingredients

-Jessicurl products do not use any silicones.
-I feel that by using ingredients that IMPROVE the health of the hair rather than masking the damage, the end result is a much more vibrant head of curls.
+Jessicurl products don’t use any silicones.
+By using ingredients that IMPROVE the health of your hair rather than hiding damage, the result is a more vibrant head of curls.

-Because of this, my Gentle Lather Shampoo and Hair Cleansing Cream use only the most gentle cleansing agents, such as Decyl Polyglucose and Cocamidopropyl Betaine, ensuring that you have a good hair day EVERY day, not just 3 days after washing.
+Because of this, Gentle Lather Shampoo and Hair Cleansing Cream only use gentle cleansing agents like Decyl Polyglucose and Cocamidopropyl Betaine.
+This ensures that you have a good hair day EVERY day, not just three days after washing.

 I’m not interested in creating unhealthy dependency on Jessicurl hair care products.
 My conditioners moisturize without coating the hair.
 The cleansers gently wash without stripping.
 And the styling products sculpt soft curls without building up on the hair.